Services and Fees

 How much money do I need for retirement?

-We have two options you can choose from, either hourly or annual, whatever works best for YOU:
+We have two options you can choose from, either an hourly rate or a flat annual fee-only plan, whatever works best for YOU:

-Our annual fees are simple and flat: A one-time $999-$5,000 upfront fee depending on the complexity of your situation and your client service needs AND $500-$666 per month ($6,000 for a single person and $8,000 for a couple annually).
+– Our annual fees are simple and flat: A one-time $2,000-$5,000 upfront fee depending on the complexity of your situation and your client service needs AND $500-$666 per month ($6,000/year for a solo person and $8,000/year for a couple).
 Fees are paid either monthly (out of cash flow via ACH) or quarterly (out of investment accounts).

 Do these numbers scare you?

 Don’t let them!
 A free consultation will allow us to discuss your needs and what’s workable for you.
-Maybe you have a phenomenal skill to barter or a unique situation.
-Our door is always open to you.
+We understand it’s an investment and our door is always open to you.

 Why do you charge an annual minimum?